 We have an ongoing Gabriel Licensing Program under which we offer licenses to our patent portfolio, technology and software, including our secure domain name registry service, to domain infrastructure providers, communication service providers as well as to system integrators.
 Our Gabriel Connection TechnologyTM License is offered to OEM customers who want to adopt the GABRIEL Connection TechnologyTM as their solution for establishing secure connections using secure domain names within their products.
-We have developed GABRIEL Connection TechnologyTM Software Development Kit (SDK) to assist with rapid integration of these techniques into existing software implementations with minimal code changes and includes object libraries, sample code, testing and quality assurance tools and the supporting documentation necessary for a customer to implement our technology.
+We have developed GABRIEL Connection TechnologyTM Software Development Kit (SDK) to assist with rapid integration of these techniques into existing software implementations with minimal code changes and include object libraries, sample code, testing and quality assurance tools and the supporting documentation necessary for a customer to implement our technology.
 Customers who want to develop their own implementation of the VirnetX patented techniques for supporting secure domain names, or other techniques that are covered by our patent portfolio for establishing secure communication links, can purchase a patent license.
-The number of patents licensed, and therefore the cost of the patent license to the customer, will depend upon which of the patents are used in a particular product or service.
+The number of patents licensed, and therefore the cost of the patents are used in a particular product or service.
 These licenses will typically include an initial license fee, as well as an ongoing royalty.